sanjaikumarv/interview-preparation-docs/Javascript.md

 * null is an assignment value, meaning that a variable has been declared and given the value of null.

 ## What is the difference between synchronous and asynchronous execution?

 * Synchronous: Operations are executed one after another, blocking further code execution until the current operation completes.

 * Asynchronous: Operations are executed independently of the main program flow, allowing other code to run while waiting for the operation to complete (e.g., API calls, file reading).

-## What are Promises in JavaScript?
+## Promise

-* A Promise is an object representing the eventual completion or failure of an asynchronous operation.
-It has three states:
+A Promise is a special JavaScript object.
+It produces a value after an asynchronous (aka, async) operation completes successfully

 ## What are arrow functions, and how are they different from regular functions?